magit/emacsql/README.md

                :on-delete :cascade))
 ```

-Foreign key constraints are enabled by default in Emacsql.
+Foreign key constraints are enabled by default in EmacSQL.

 ## Operators

 Expressions are written lisp-style, with the operator first.
 If it
-looks like an operator Emacsql treats it like an operator.
+looks like an operator EmacSQL treats it like an operator.
 However,
 several operators are special.

     <=    >=    funcall    quote